Devoider/Devoider.github.io/projects/project-1.md

   - Drones
   - Machine Learning
   - Search and Rescue
 summary: Me and My team developed UAV capable of flying, identifying objects, and delivering a package autonomously.
-Designed to meet the AVSI SUAS Competition projecturl:https://me.hawaii.edu/design/uhdt/ competitionurl:https://www.auvsi-suas.org/
+Designed to meet the AUVSI SUAS Competition which simulates a search and rescue situation. projecturl:https://me.hawaii.edu/design/uhdt/ competitionurl:https://www.auvsi-suas.org/
 ---